neekiepeekie/Coding-challenge/README.md

 PS- I have added an extra feature of adding employee details. :)
 All of my code is pushed in my repository.
 For edit and delete functionality, I have created a codepen link too: https://codepen.io/neekita-salvankar/full/PoorXeR

-I hope you like this and give me an opportunity to interview with Mindex